-Excellent internal communications that drip feed messages of positivity, understanding, honesty and practical instructions around change.
+Excellent internal communications drip feed messages of positivity, understanding, honesty and practical instructions around change.
 It also needs to be a dialogue; encourage your employees to get involved and have their voice heard.
-This will help you go from simply ‘coping with change well’ to being ‘change ready’.
+This will help you go from simply ‘coping with change’ to being ‘change ready’.

-Effective and sustained internal change communication can make positive change culture part of your business DNA.
+Effective and consistent internal change communication can make positive change culture part of your business DNA.
 This is change that is embedded and lasts.

 Understand the employee experience